spicetify/docs/docs/development/api-wrapper/methods/player.md

 ### addEventListener

-Register a listener `type` on Spicetify.Player.
+Register a listener of `type` on Spicetify.Player.
 You can use this method to listen to events that are fired throughout the app, including:

   * `songchange` type when player changes track.
   * `onplaypause` type when player plays or pauses.